Please note that we are no longer on Facebook due to security issues and Facebook's inability to resolve those issues.

 Looking for a great place to stay that's close to the action?
 Check out Kim's cabins at Fireside Outpost.
 Easy to access and featuring newly remodeled cabins, Fireside Outpost is the ideal basecamp for exploring the Southern Blue Ridge Mountains!

 TENNESSEE GRAVEL is a service of Chattanooga-based Velo View Bike Tours dedicated to helping cyclists experience the Southern Blue Ridge Mountains.
 The foundation for this effort was laid years ago by Kim Murrell, who established herself as the premier authority on cycling adventure in this neck of the woods through years of exploration.
-A world traveler and accomplished bikepacker, Kim developed a number of epic routes in these mountains, including the Vista & Mountain bikepacking routes (now collectively known as Three Rivers Way) and the one-day classics The Dirty 130 and Death March Revival.
+A world traveler and accomplished bikepacker, Kim developed a number of epic routes in these mountains, including the Vista & Mountain bikepacking routes (now collectively known as Three Rivers Way) and the one-day classics The Dirty 130, Death March Revival, and Tellico Highlands.

 Kim's expertise and attention to detail caught the eye of Shannon Burke & Celeste Cyr of Velo View Bike Tours, who moved their business from Austin, Texas to Chattanooga in 2016.
 While Velo View initially offered bike vacation packages in destinations across the country, the focus of the business shifted to custom tours in the Chattanooga tri-state region once they discovered the incredible wealth of world-class cycling opportunities in their new backyard.
 That focus narrowed even further when they jumped into gravel cycling and became obsessed with the amazing playground that is the Southern Blue Ridge Mountains!